rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 Understanding the flow of cash going in and out of your business is important because you need to know whether you have enough money coming in to cover operating and capital expenses.
 It can also help show you where your cash is coming from (or whether activities, such as operating activities) are not generating enough cash to cover operating expenses.

 So what if you do have slow cash flow?
 Apart from growing your business or increasing sales, another way to speed up cash flow is to factor customer invoices instead of chasing down payments.
-Some companies do this on an on-going basis until they have grown to the point that incoming revenue from sales more than cover business expenses.
+Some companies do this on an ongoing basis until they have grown to the point that incoming revenue from sales more than cover business expenses.
 Other companies choose to factor invoices only occasionally or to spot-factor invoices in order to free up working capital to meet payroll, invest in emerging growth opportunities, pay vendors more quickly for fast-pay discounts, and so on.

 The more you understand your organization’s cash flow, the better you can leverage financial tools that expedite working capital.
 This can help you run your business more effectively and efficiently, or put you in a position to grow your company faster.